UX

 Why design can only do so much

-You can improve , reduce confusion, and make the experience feel more coherent, but you’re still working within a structure that may not support the user properly.
-It’s the difference between refining a and reshaping it.
+You can improve , reduce confusion, and make the experience feel more coherent, but you're still working within a structure that may not support the user properly.
+It's the difference between refining a journey and reshaping it.

-On some projects, simply stepping back and reworking the , removing steps, reordering decisions, or shifting where certain actions happen has had a bigger effect than any visual redesign. become shorter, easier to follow, and require less effort from the user.
+On some projects, simply stepping back and reworking the flow — removing steps, reordering decisions, shifting where certain actions happen — has had a bigger effect than any visual redesign.
+Journeys become shorter, easier to follow, and require less effort.
+Once that structure is right, the becomes much easier to design because it's supporting something that already makes sense.

 Where UX has the most value

+Not at the point where screens are being produced, but at the point where journeys are being formed.
 Understanding what the user actually needs to do, what can be simplified, and what can be handled behind the scenes rather than pushed onto them.

 LET'S WORK TOGETHER